New bankers survey reveals economic dark spots

 They were also asked for an assessment of the housing market in their regions.

-Overall, the results pointed to a modest average increase of just 1.4 per cent in the next 12 months.
+Overall the results pointed to a modest average increase of just 1.4 per cent in the next 12 months.

 The strongest growth was picked for Wellington with 5.6 per cent.